Scrumdiddlyumptious! Celebrating the Brilliant Roald Dahl

 It’s Truly Swizzfigglingly Flushbunkingly Gloriumptious!
 And that’s official!
 It’s written on the wall!

-And this year - 2016 - when we mark the centenary of the birth of perhaps the best known and best loved children's author of all time - Roald Dahl - there's even more reason to wend your way to the place which he called home!
+And in 2016 when we marked the centenary of the birth of perhaps the best known and best loved children's author of all time - Roald Dahl - there was even more reason to wend your way to the place which he called home!

 Step from the quaint High Street in the leafy English village of Great Missenden, through the archway of the Roald Dahl Museum and Story Centre and prepare to leave reality behind as you enter the weird and wonderful world of Dahl.